nqpz/mole-power-fantasy/ideas.md

 mole can both save pups and save mole love

+## problem

+start of game only has something like a `Mole can Action` rule.

+But the actions need to be done at the same time.

+## solution

+Add a `Mole can {Action1 and Action2} if Action1, Action2` rule to
+indicate that both actions are done in a single turn.

 # need to change the past

 same plot as superman (1979)

-change the past by chaning the written history
+change the past by changing the written history

 # fast travel by induction